mr-bt/manager.README/README.md

 1. Team health and everyone's well-being is high.
 2. Customer's quantitative and qualitative feedback about the software we ship is positive, e.g. NPS, active usage, etc.
-3. We're strong contributors to the company objectives/goals.
+3. We're strong contributors to the company's objectives/goals.

 ### Our Team Rituals

-We have several rituals to foster effective and efficient team collaboration.
+We have several rituals to foster team cohesion, alignment and collaboration.
+As a manager, we are part of multiple teams.
+These rituals apply to my direct reports team.
+Note these rituals are not set in stone.
+We'll continuously explore and adapt to find what works best for us."

 #### Flash Reports